 The Pediatric Liver and Biliary Disease Center at Mass General for Children diagnoses and treats infants, children and adolescents with diverse hepatic, biliary and pancreatic disorders.

 Gallstones are lumps of solid material that form in your gallbladder.
 They are also called cholelithiasis.
 They are made when the digestive juice called bile turns hard and stone-like.

 The gallbladder is a small organ under your liver.
 It stores bile made by the liver.
 Bile is made of several things such as cholesterol, bile salts, and a yellowish pigment (bilirubin).

 Gallstones can be as small as a grain of sand or as big as a golf ball.
 Your gallbladder may form a single large stone, hundreds of tiny stones, or both sizes at the same time.
-In some cases, gallstones block the tubes that carry bile (bile ducts).
+Gallstones often don't cause any symptoms.
+But in some cases, gallstones block the tubes that carry bile (bile ducts).
 This can lead to a life-threatening infections of the bile ducts, pancreas, or liver.
 Once you have had gallstones, you are at risk of having more.

-There are 2 types of gallstones: cholesterol and pigment.?
+There are two types of gallstones: cholesterol and pigment.